csc-training/csc-env-eff/slides/07_allas.md

 ➖ Each object has an additional _ameta object
 </div>

-# Allas problems
+# Issues with Allas

 - 8 hour connection limit with swift
 - No way to check quota
 - Moving data inside Allas is not possible (swift)
-- No way to freeze data (use two projects if needed).
+- No way to freeze data
+    - Use two projects if you need to prevent others editing your data
-- Different interfaces may work in diffrent ways
+- Different interfaces may work in different ways

 # Things that users should consider

 - Should I store each file as a separate object or should I collect it into bigger chunks?
+    - In general: consider how you use tha data
 - Should I use compression?
 - Who can use the data: Projects and accession permissions?
 - What will happen to my data later on?